 Speech-based tests provide one way to assess hearing loss.
 An advantage of this approach is that it potentially provides direct information about a listener's ability to understand speech, one of the primary reasons for using an assistive device.
 Ideally, a speech test could be used to fit a hearing aid if needed.
 However, these tests have had limited success (Haskell et al., 2002).

 Listeners’ error functions for individual speech sounds, centered at their 50% point.
-Individual differences between tokens account for the majority of errors that listeners’ make.
+The figure shows that most tokens cluster together to form similar "z"-shaped functions once token-level error thresholds are accounted for.
+This suggests that adjusting for token-level differences can explain the majority of errors that listeners’ make.

 One reason that speech tests have been unsuccessful is that they typically average across a range of different talkers, consonants, and contexts.
 As a result, they are less sensitive to subtle effects of fine-grained acoustic cues in speech.
 Recently (Toscano & Allen, 2014), we have shown that normal-hearing listeners are highly accurate at identifying specific speech sounds above a critical signal-to-noise threshold, defined for an individual token.